asifpy/django-crudbuilder/README.rst

 	- For DeleteView : <your app_name>.<your model>_delete

-If you want to add your own permissions, then define your own permission required dictionary exlicitly in CRUD class.
+If you want to add your own permissions, then define your own permission required dictionary explicitly in CRUD class.

 .. code-block:: python

-	permission_required = {
+	permissions = {
 		'list'  : 'example.permission1',
 		'create': 'example.permission2'
 		'detail': 'example.permission3',